 - For blackberry lemon muffins, add 1 tablespoon lemon zest to the muffin batter.
 Drizzle tops with a lemon glaze (1 cup powdered sugar mixed with 2 tablespoons lemon juice).

 - Add a crumb topping.
-Follow the streusel topping ingredients and directions on these gluten-free apple muffins.
+Follow the streusel topping ingredients and directions on these gluten-free apple crumb muffins.

 - Replace the fresh blackberries with frozen, blueberries, raspberries any fresh berries.